Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Evaluation

 \subsubsection{\textbf{Effect of different number of attention heads}}

-Figure~\ref{fig:head} shows the performance comparison $w.r.t.$ the number of attention heads in the sensor encoder.
+Fig.~\ref{fig:head} shows the performance comparison $w.r.t.$ the number of attention heads in the sensor encoder.
 Overall, the performance is relatively stable under different numbers of attention heads.
-We chose the number of attention heads of 2 because it provides good performance while reducing the model's parameter size.
+We choose the number of attention heads of 2 because it provides good performance while reducing the model's parameter size.